Digital TV Deals

 Digital TV subscriptions can mount up to £1,000+ if you add up the price over the course of the contract.
-The top tips in this guide, with a round up of the current prices by providers, will help you slash these costs.
+The top tips in this guide, with a round-up of providers' current prices, will help you slash these costs.

 How to pick the right package

 TV packages are notoriously complicated, often with many optional extras and a variety of bundles – each one gradually increasing in price.
-Choosing which ones to opt for can be hard, but as costs can soon mount up, weighing up each decision carefully could stop you shelling out £100s/yr for add-ons you don't need.
+Choosing one can be hard, but as costs can soon mount up, weighing up each decision carefully could stop you shelling out £100s/year for add-ons you don't need.

 1. Ask yourself, do you really need to pay for satellite or cable TV at all – eg, you only watch Netflix or the BBC?